-Some of GIFCT’s larger members include specific categories in their transparency data for terrorism and violent extremism, while others might have this information incorporated into other areas of violating or removed content.
-Member companies that include specific data on content flagged and/or removed for promoting terrorism are Facebook, Microsoft, Twitter and YouTube.
-These members are able to provide more granular data due to greater resources and additional personnel that are able to support scaled up efforts to detect, label, and review content.
-It is also important to note that these companies’ reports rely on slightly different definitions of terrorism and violent extremism.
+Some of GIFCT’s members include specific categories in their transparency data for terrorism and violent extremism, while others might have this information incorporated into other areas of violating or removed content.
+Member companies that include specific data on content flagged and/or removed for promoting terrorism are Facebook, JustPaste.It, Microsoft, Twitter, WordPress.com and YouTube, based on their distinct, respective definitions of this content.
+These members are able to provide more granular data due to a number of different factors, including greater resources and additional personnel, as well as reporting by government entities, all of which support more robust efforts to detect, label, and review content.

-Transparency reports also include data on the enforcement of community standards, requests for information by governments and law enforcement, as well as how content is restricted based on local laws.
-LinkedIn, MEGA and Mailchimp’s transparency reports all feature a combination of these elements.
+Transparency reports also include data on the enforcement of community standards, requests for information or content removal by governments and law enforcement, as well as how content is restricted based on local laws.
+LinkedIn, MEGA and Mailchimp’s and Tumblr’s transparency reports all feature a combination of these elements.